HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

-First, we noted that it could be that the majority of the people in our churches are not genuinely born again, though they may assume or claim to be.
+First, we noted that it could be that many of the people in our churches are not genuinely born again, though they may assume they are born-again or claim to be born-again.

-Without being born again of the Spirit and the Word of God, it is absolutely impossible to have the seed of God or the divine potential to grow up into Christ (1 John 3:9).
+Without being born-again of the Spirit and of the Word of God, it is impossible to have the seed of God or the divine potential to grow up into Christ (1 John 3:9).